FAQ on the Code of Conduct for Leasing of Retail Premises in Singapore

 If the premises is on the En-bloc Contestability Scheme, tenants are unable to procure their own electricity from retailers.

-How to ensure that landlords who are on the En-bloc Contestability Scheme charges the tenants the same rates that are paid to the retailers?
+How do we ensure that landlords who are on the En-bloc Contestability Scheme charges the tenants the same rates that are paid to the retailers?

 Landlords are required to abide by the guiding principles to all chargeable costs, including electricity charges: